huangjh-pub/neural-galerkin/README.md

 After installing `torch-spsr` package, you may use it in either of the following two ways:

-1. Using the wrapper function to obtain the triangle mesh directly (see `python examples/main.py`):
+1. Using the wrapper function to obtain the triangle mesh directly:

 ```python
 import torch_spsr